-Tangerines, also called mandarin oranges, are more cold hardy than oranges and can be grown in USDA zones 8-11.
-They require full sun, consistent irrigation and, like other citrus, well-draining soil.
+Tangerines, also called mandarin oranges, are more cold-hardy than oranges and can be grown in USDA zones 8-11.
+They require full sun, consistent irrigation, and, like any other citrus, well-draining soil.
 They make excellent container citrus, as there are several dwarf varieties available.
-Most varieties are self-fertile and are well suited for those lacking in garden space.
+Most varieties are self-fertile and are well-suited for those lacking in garden space.

 So when can you begin harvesting tangerines?
 It takes about 3 years for a tangerine to begin producing a crop.

 When to Harvest Tangerines

-Tangerines ripen earlier than other citrus so can escape damage from freezes that will harm midseason varieties such as grapefruit and sweet oranges.
+Tangerines ripen earlier than other citruses, so they can escape damage from freezes that will harm midseason varieties such as grapefruit and sweet oranges.
 Most varieties will be ready for picking during the winter and early spring, although the exact tangerine harvest time depends on the cultivar and region.

 Fremont is a rich, sweet tangerine that ripens from fall into winter.
 Honey or Murcott tangerines are very small and seedy but with a sweet, juicy flavor, and they are ready to pick from winter into early spring.
 Encore is a seedy citrus fruit with a sweet-tart flavor and is the last of the tangerines to ripen, usually in spring.
 Kara cultivars bear sweet-tart, large fruit that ripens in spring as well.